-Implications linuos Opportunities Wakathuni Youngaleena Bunjima Bellary Springs (Innawonga) Ngurrawaana State government agencies remain responsible for delivering existing services. adequately planned and delivered for Aboriginal Settlements.
-Aspirational population growth forecasting appears to have been based on historical growth rates seen during 2005 and 2013, in lieu of more recent trends of population stabilisation.
-WA Tomorrow (2015) population forecasts consider lower growth rates (2.65% n 2016, 2.23% in 2021, 1.99% in 2026).
+Population and Housing Implications Issues Opportunities Wakathuni Youngaleena Bunjima Bellary Springs (Innawonga) Ngurrawaana State government agencies remain responsible for delivering existing services. adequately planned and delivered for Aboriginal Settlements.
+Population Growth Forecasts Aspirational population growth forecasting appears to have been based on historical growth rates seen during 2005 and 2013, in lieu of more recent trends of population stabilisation.
+WA Tomorrow (2015) population forecasts consider lower growth rates (2.65%in 2016, 2.23% in 2021, 1.99% in 2026).
 These growth rates may be currently optimistic, however provide a good guide on anticipated population growth.
 Anticipated population growth may affect the ultimate direction of service delivery by local government, government agencies, and utilities/service providers.
 Ensure local government services are in line with projected population growth.
 Cater for growth for approximately 3,500 additional people to 2026.
 Identify land to ensure sufficient supply is available, should significant population growth demand occur in another mining cycle.
-There have been considerable additions to housing stock in Onslow during 2014-2017.
+Onslow Housing Stock There have been considerable additions to housing stock in Onslow during 2014- 2017.
 Urban development and growth within Onslow will need to have regard to coastal processes and hazards, and physical, infrastructure and industrial considerations.
-Native title and Aborginal heritage will need to be addressed for Crown land identified for new development or expansion.
-The resident population should atabilise around 950-1,000 persons through the medium term without any additional significant projects beyond those operating or planned.
-58 new diveilings have been completed within the Barrarda Estate, with additional vacant lots available.
+Native title and Aboriginal heritage will need to be addressed for Crown land identified for new development or expansion.
+The resident population should stabilise around 950-1,000 persons through the medium term without any additional significant projects beyond those operating or planned.
+68 new dwellings have been completed within the Barrarda Estate, with additional vacant lots available.
 Some future demand could be absorbed by available vacant lots.
 The Onslow Townsite Expansion Structure Plan identified some areas for future planning.
 Consider options for these and whether the Local Planning Strategy should recommend land uses for these areas.
 Check future planning areas on the Structure Plan.
-Ensure future urban infill and development suitably considers coastal processes, climate change and the impacts on the existing town centre and urban development in low lying areas from flood events, tidal mundation and sea level rise.
-Intreasing the density occurs of medental land can announce implemisment of housing stock, enable the construction of adultional developings, and treate vorcent and writing while the construction of adultional developings, and treate vorcent and writing while the construction of adultional developings, and treate vorcent and writing while the construction of adultional developings, and treate vorcent and writing while the construction of adultional developings.
-Paraburdoo will expand or contrast as mining activity does.
+Ensure future urban infill and development suitably considers coastal processes, climate change and the impacts on the existing town centre and urban development in low lying areas from flood events, tidal inundation and sea level rise.
+Increasing the density coding of residential land can encourage replenishment of housing stock, enable the construction of additional dwellings and create vacant land, whilst utilising existing infrastructure.
+Paraburdoo Housing Stock Paraburdoo will expand or contract as mining activity does.
 There is little impetus to intervene in any growth plans unless there is a compelling, regionally significant reason to do so.
 There are approximately 40 vacant lots available within the townsite for infill housing.
 Preference for new housing would be towards available vacant lots.
 Development investigations for new expansion should consider land with direct road frontage and service availability.
 Clearing permits may be required in some cases.
 Aboriginal Heritage Support post-mining diversification of the economic sectors in town, including Aboriginal services, and tourism.
 Prepare and present scenarios for the long-term development opportunities for residential purposes in Paraburdoo, and to seek agreement on the planned development of land as well-integrated and functional components of the townsite.
-Wakathuni Youngaleena Bunjima Bellary Springs (Innawonga) Ngurrawaana Aspirational population growth forecasting appears to have been based on historical growth rates seen during 2005 and 2013, in lieu of more recent trends of population stabilisation.
-WA Tomorrow (2015) population forecasts consider lower growth rates (2.65%in 2016, 2.23% in 2021, 1.99% in 2026).
-These growth rates may be currently optimistic, however provide a good guide on anticipated population growth.
-There have been considerable additions to housing stock in Onslow during 2014-2017.
-Urban development and growth within Onslow will need to have regard to coastal processes and hazards, and physical, infrastructure and industrial considerations.
-Native title and Aboriginal heritage will need to be addressed for Crown land identified for new development or expansion.
-Paraburdoo will expand or contrast as mining activity does.
-There is little impetus to intervene in any growth plans unless there is a compelling, regionally Wakathuri Youngaleena Bunjima Bellary Springs (Innawonga) Ngurrawaana Aspirational population growth forecasting appears to have been based on historical growth rates seen during 2005 and 2013, in lieu of more recent trends of population stabilisation.
-WA Tomorrow (2015) population forecasts consider lower growth rates (2.85% in 2012, 1.95% in 2026).
-These growth rates may be currently optimistic, however provide a good guide on anticipated population growth.
-There have been considerable additions to housing stock in Onslow during 2014-2017.
-Urban development and growth within Onslow will need to have regard to constat processes and hazards, and physical, infrastructure and industrial considerations.
-Native title and Aboriginal heritage will need to be addressed for Crown land identified for new development or expansion.
-Paraburdoo will expand or contract as mining activity does.
-There is little impetus to intervene in any growth plans urless there is a compelling, regionally significant reason to do so.
-Paraburdoo will expand or contract as mining activity does.
-There is little impetus to intervene in any growth plans urless there is a compelling, regionally significant reason to do so.
-Provideration of service delivery by local government, government, government agencies, and ullimate direction of service providers.
-Anticipated population growth may affect the ullimate direction of service providers, utilities/service providers.
-There have been considerable additions to housing stock in Onslow during 2014-2017.
-Urban development and growth within the state of providers and head and physical, infrastructure and industrial considerations.
-Native title and Aboriginal heritage will need to be addressed for Crown land identified for new development or expansion.
-Paraburdoo will expand or contract as mining activity does.
-There is little impetus to intervene in any growth plans urless there is a compelling, regionally significant reason to do so.
-Development investigations for new expansion should cons